wiheto/dfcbenchmarker/README.md

 }
 ```

 The above can also be saved as a json.

-What the above code will do is generate data for 2 simulations (sim 1 and sim 2.
-Sim 1 loops over the `alpha` and `mu` parameters and sim 2 only loops over `alpha`) and uses 3 DFC methods (SW with 20 window size, SW with 120 as window size and Jackknife coorelation).
+What the above code will do is generate data for 2 simulations (sim 1 and sim 2 both loop over the parameter `alpha`) and uses 3 DFC methods (SW with 20 window size, SW with 120 as window size and Jackknife correlation).

-Using this dictionary with `dfcbenchmarker.run_simulations(pipeline_params,usesaved=False,output_dir='test-simulations')`
+To run the simulations with the above parameters run:

-Should run both these simulations, perform the statistics and create plots for each simulaiton in ./test-simulations/
+`dfcbenchmarker.run_simulations(pipeline_params, usesaved=False, output_dir='test-simulations')`

-*This is to be completed soon*
+Should run both these simulations, perform the statistics and create plots for each simulation in ./test-simulations/

-## Problems/comments?
+## Problems/comments/something unclear?

 Leave an issue here.